 A major player in sauerkraut fermentation is Lactobacillus plantarum (L.plantarum).
 It is a facultative, heterofermentative LAB and with the right conditions, produces high acidity from the copious amount of lactic acid it produces.

 With Oxygen, Unwanted Compounds are Produced

-In the absence of oxygen, L. plantarum converts carbohydrate into lactic acid-which quickly drops the pH, killing off other bacteria that you don’t want in your ferment.
-But in the presence of oxygen, the lactate is converted to acetate/acetic acid (the characteristic vinegar flavor compound) as well as hydrogen peroxide.1 A little bit of acetic acid is fine, in fact, one study found that a high quality kraut has an acetic acid to lactic acid ratio of 1:4.2 But it has to be balanced, which we will talk about later.
+In the absence of oxygen, L. plantarum converts carbohydrates into lactic acid-which quickly drops the pH, killing off other bacteria that you don’t want in your ferment.
+But in the presence of oxygen, the lactate is converted to acetate/acetic acid (the characteristic vinegar flavor compound) as well as hydrogen peroxide.1 A little bit of acetic acid is fine, in fact, one study found that a high-quality kraut has an acetic acid to lactic acid ratio of 1:4.2 But it has to be balanced, which we will talk about later.
 In addition, you don’t want a bunch of hydrogen peroxide in your sauerkraut either.
-It will not only kill off your LAB, creating an unfavorable environment, but who wants to eat something that contains hydrogen peroxide?
+It will not only kill off your LAB, creating an unfavorable environment but who wants to eat something that contains hydrogen peroxide?

 Oxygen Can Lead to Spoilage

 Here’s another issue with oxygen-you can get unwanted microorganisms growing and causing your kraut to spoil instead of fermenting.

 In “Applications of Biotechnology in Traditional Fermented Foods” the process of making sauerkraut is described.2 In the initial phase, respiration occurs, not fermentation.
 Respiration is the production of energy using oxygen.
 There is oxygen present initially and the microorganisms in the cabbage will quickly use it up.